-Vocalist, composer, arranger and jazz combo leader, Emma Hedrick, 19, is a Sophomore at the highly acclaimed University of Miami Frost School of Music.
-As a Freshman, she was a member of the award winning JV1 vocal jazz ensemble (under the direction of Dr. Kate Reid).
+Vocalist, composer, and arranger, Emma Hedrick, 20, is a Sophomore at the highly acclaimed University of Miami Frost School of Music where she is a member of the award winning JV1 vocal jazz ensemble (under the direction of Dr. Kate Reid).
 A native to Indianapolis, Emma has performed at The Telluride Jazz Festival (Telluride All-Star), The Jazz Kitchen, Indy Jazzfest (NextGen headliner), The Cabaret, The New World Center (Miami), Open Stage Club and Penrod Art Fair.
 Additionally, Emma was a docent at The Great American Songbook Foundation for the Songbook Exhibit Gallery at The Palladium in Carmel, IN.
 Emma is inspired by the jazz greats: Ella Fitzgerald, Sarah Vaughan, Cecile McLorin Salvant, and Betty Carter.